 To Make One Omelette

-- Cut the crabmeat sticks into pieces 1 inch (2.5 cm) wide.
-You can decide if you'd like to cut the crabmeat into smaller pieces.
+- Cut 2 sticks real or imitation crabmeat into pieces 1 inch (2.5 cm) wide.
+You can decide if you‘d like to cut the crabmeat into smaller pieces.
 My family prefers them to be bite-sized pieces rather than long pieces.

-- In a small bowl, beat an egg.
-Shred the pieces from one stick of crabmeat with your fingers and add it to the egg mixture.
+- In a small bowl, beat 1 large egg.
+Shred the pieces from 1 stick of crabmeat with your fingers and add it to the egg mixture.

-- Season the egg mixture with 1/8 tsp of salt.
+- Season the egg mixture with ⅛ tsp Diamond Crystal kosher salt.

 - You can prepare the other bowl of the egg mixture so you can cook the second batch immediately after the first batch.
-To prepare the individual serving plates, fill a regular rice bowl with steamed rice.
+To prepare the individual serving plates, fill a regular rice bowl with 1 serving cooked Japanese short-grain rice.
 Gently press it down so you can get a nice, clean dome shape.
-Invert the rice onto an individual plate to make a mound of steamed rice.
+Invert the bowl onto an individual plate to make a mound of steamed rice.
 Repeat for the second plate.

 - Heat a frying pan over medium heat.
-Once it's hot, add 1 Tbsp of neutral-flavored oil and evenly coat the pan.
+Once it‘s hot, add 1 Tbsp neutral oil and evenly coat the pan.

 - When the oil is hot, add the egg mixture.
 It will immediately float over the oil.
 Now, poke the egg mixture with your chopsticks or a silicone spatula to create holes.
 The uncooked egg mixture will fill in the holes.
 Tip: If the egg didn‘t float, either you didn‘t have enough oil or your oil wasn‘t hot enough.

 - When there is no more uncooked egg mixture, stop poking (which could cause a tear or hole).
-When the surface of the omelette is just set, drizzle 1/2 tsp of sesame oil around the edges.
+When the surface of the omelette is just set, drizzle ½ tsp roasted sesame oil around the edges.

 - Repeat this process for the second batch.